QUICK START GUIDE

 When lowering the build plate into the vat keep your finger close to the power button.
 We've had cases where users didn't have the build plate centered above the vat when they moved the build plate manually.
 The build plate crashed into the vat and severely damaged the printer.
 It is strongly advised that you move in 10mm increments when the print is above 30mm, then align the vat with the build plate from all sides and carefully lower the vat at 1mm increments while checking the alignment from all sides until the build plate is inside the vat.
 Even after this, you should check to see that the build plate is not making contact with the vat as scraping between the vat and build plate will dramatically degrade the quality of your print.

-vat as any small adjustments while the build plate is outside the vat can lead to a critical failures when being replaced.
+Do this every time the build plate leaves the vat as any small adjustments while the build plate is outside the vat can lead to a critical failures when being replaced.

 Move the build plate up to just above the overflow.
 Fill the vat with resin until it overflows and move the build so the resin just almost reaches the top surface of the build plate.
 You should see little sparkles from the holes in the build plate.
 If you don't see sparkles it means the build plate is too low.